safayetjamil647/wsd-devops-interview/wsd-devops-interview/docs/index.md

 ---

-For full source and configs: [🔗 GitHub Repo](https://github.com/safayetjamil647/wsd-devops-interview) Notes : All of the above scenarios and cases solved by using previous experiences , official documentations of tools and components,blogs ,google and github example repositories
+For full source and configs: [🔗 GitHub Repo](https://github.com/safayetjamil647/wsd-devops-interview) Notes : All of the above scenarios and cases solved by using previous experiences , official documentations of tools and components,blogs ,google and github example repositories .Also there is good amount of prompt engineering to achieve the goals in a fastest manner.